Laminar-Finance/.github/profile/README.md

         650 test should pass
     - [ ] Checkout Superfluid Examples on their monorepo (see the hardhat ones)
-    - [ ] Creating a new wrapped superfluid token

 - [ ] Other Research
     - [ ] ERC20